annaslobodianiuk/HomeSafe/docs/thesis-plan.md

 2. Design a data model for apartment listings, infrastructure and price history.
 3. Develop a scoring approach for Trust Score, Value Score and Comfort Score.
 4. Implement a React-based user interface for search and recommendation explanation.
-5. Implement a Node.js backend API and PostgreSQL database.
+5. Implement a Java Spring Boot backend API and PostgreSQL database.
 6. Test the system on demonstration data and evaluate recommendation transparency.

 ## Practical Value